Man listed as 'missing' was actually dead: Victorian police

-A man’s family was told he had been discharged from a Victorian hospital, sparking a missing persons search, when he was actually deceased.
+A man’s family was told he had been discharged from a Victorian hospital, sparking a missing persons search, when he was actually dead.

-Victoria Police are looking into the case after receiving a missing person’s report on September 27, seven days after the man died at a Barwon Health hospital.
+Victoria Police are looking into the case after receiving a missing person’s report on September 27, seven days after the man died at a Geelong hospital.

 “The missing persons report was lodged seven days after he’s deceased, so that’s something that has to be followed up,” Chief Commissioner Graham Ashton told Melbourne radio 3AW on Thursday.

-The man was initially taken to Barwon Health for a heart attack.
+The man, aged in his 50s, was initially taken to Barwon Health after suffering a heart attack in a Geelong cafe.

+3AW says the cafe owner called the hospital to check on him the next day, and was told he had been discharged.

-Police have established he had in fact died and are investigating why the usual death notification wasn’t followed up with the family.
+Police have established he had, in fact, died.
+They are investigating why the usual death notification wasn’t followed up with the family.

 “We’re certainly chasing it up today and trying to give family as much information as we can from our side of things,” Mr Ashton said.